 Like most parents, from the time we gave birth to our son, we had many hopes and dreams for him.
 We wanted him to have a good education, have friends and grow up to live a happy and prosperous life.
 We also had dreams of our child being brought up in the Jewish religion, and we hoped our child would embrace all that Judaism has to offer.
 Of course, we had hoped that he would pass some part of ourselves, including our Jewish heritage, to his children.
 It wasn’t long after Benjamin Avi was born, however, that we knew that many of those dreams would never come to be.

 Benjamin Avi was born with a rare, genetic disease called mitochondrial myopathy.
 It is not one of the genetic diseases typically associated with the Jewish people.
-This one affects both Jews and non-Jews of all races and cultures.
+This one affects people of all races and cultural backgrounds.
 Mitochondrial myopathy has caused Benjamin’s cells to not produce enough energy for his body to function as most people’s do.
 As a result, Benjamin cannot walk, cannot talk and has poor fine motor skills.
 He cannot chew or digest food properly, and he is considered legally blind.
 He has seizures, a feeding tube and has been diagnosed with moderate mental retardation, an intellectual disability that still leaves us questioning what he understands and what he does not.
 Although the effects of mitochondrial diseases vary greatly between victims, the one commonality seems to be a shortened life expectancy, although medical science cannot predict that very well.
 There is currently no cure for mitochondrial myopathy or any of the many other mitochondrial diseases.

 It is with this backdrop that we embarked on a journey to keep Benjamin healthy, and to help him lead a happy, fulfilling and meaningful life.
 Part of this journey included bringing Benjamin up as a Jewish child.
 From the time Benjamin was a tiny infant, we took him with us to Friday night Shabbat services at The Temple in Atlanta, Georgia.
 When we were at home or driving in the car, we all listened to Hebrew music by Debbie Friedman, Craig Taubman and a host of other musicians.
 To this day, Benjamin’s favorite music selections are those sung in Hebrew.
 Benjamin loves Hebrew music so much that, when he was in sixth grade in public school, the speech therapist used Craig Taubman’s Friday Night Live CD to encourage him to communicate.